Logo Dresdner Silber und Metallveredlung GmbH

 Brewing process

-Dipping process
+Immersion process

-Examples for silver plating
+Examples of silver plating

-Various examples would be:
+Various examples include

 • Silver plating of small connectors

-• galvanic silver plating of complex geometries
+• Electroplating of complex geometries

 • Manual electroplating of individual technical parts